 Saved templates are available from the drop down under Step 4: Map Table Fields to Columns.
 This is why they are referred to as Saved Table Mapping Field Templates.
 There is nothing inherently wrong with this practice and we don't discourage it.

 However, and here comes the disclaimer, importing Spares should always be approached with caution.
 Spares Imports are not plug and play.
 One misstep can wipe out all of your spares data.
 We always advise customers to first export all current spares and retain that file, separate from, and in addition to, the file they are uploading, prior to performing a spares upload.
 We strongly recommend this as a Best Practice.
-(Because one misstep can wipe out all of your spares data.
+(Because one misstep can wipe out all of your spares data when performing a Spares Full Sync upload.
 This is so important, it bears repeating.)

 One constant about software is that it is always changing.
 For this reason alone, the importer should be knowledgeable about the subject matter.
 While you may perform this type of upload practically every day, you cannot approach this casually.